 In trades such as meat and poultry, forecasting is essential, as the product’s optimal consumption window is very short.

-By collaborating effectively on planning, we can easily imagine the supply chain, which receives order forecasts from the retailer, sharing the information with all the players involved.
+By collaborating effectively on supply chain planning, we can easily imagine the supply chain, which receives order forecasts from the retailer, sharing the information with all the players involved.
 The latter will then be able to integrate the capacity requirement at the insemination stage.

 In the same way, a poultry supplier needs to ensure that the chicken reaches maturity at the right time for projected orders.
 If it’s ready too early, we’ll have to continue feeding it, and so costs will rise.
 As a result, he has every interest in building on the shared forecast so that the product reaches maturity at the right time.